Dysbarism: Nitrogen narcosis

-High pressure nervous syndrome (HPNS)
+High-pressure nervous syndrome (HPNS)

+High-pressure nervous syndrome (HPNS) – also known as high-pressure neurological syndrome, and helium tremors, is a neurological and physiological diving disorder which can result when a diver descends below about 500 ft using a breathing gas containing a high proportion of helium.
+The effects experienced, and the severity of those effects, depend on the rate of descent, the depth and the percentage of helium.
+Symptoms of HPNS include tremors, myoclonic jerking, somnolence, EEG changes, visual disturbance, nausea, dizziness, and decreased mental performance.

 Barotrauma

 Barotrauma is injury caused by pressure effects on gas spaces.
 This may occur during ascent or descent.
 The ears are the most commonly affected body part.
 The most serious injury is lung barotrauma, which can result in pneumothorax, pneumomediastinum, pneumopericardium, subcutaneous emphysema, and arterial gas embolism.
 All divers, commercial air travelers, people traveling overland between different altitudes, and people who work in pressurized environments have had to deal with some degree of barotrauma effect upon their ears, sinuses, and other air spaces.
 At the most extreme, barotrauma can cause ruptured eardrums, bleeding sinuses, exploding tooth cavities, and the lung injuries described above.
 This is the reason why divers follow a procedure of not holding their breath during ascent.
 By breathing continuously, they keep the airways open and avoid pressure differences between their lungs and ambient pressure.

 Arterial gas embolism (AGE)

 Arterial gas embolism (AGE) is a complication of lung barotrauma of ascent.
 It occurs when breathing gas is introduced to the circulation on the arterial side via lung over-pressure trauma.
 AGE can present in similar ways to arterial blockages seen in other medical situations.
 Affected people may suffer strokes, with paralysis or numbness down one side; they may suffer heart attacks; they may suffer pulmonary embolism with shortness of breath and chest pain.
 It is often impossible to distinguish AGE from DCS, but luckily it is rarely necessary for physicians to be able to distinguish between the two, as treatment is the same.
 Sometimes AGE and DCS are lumped into a single entity, Decompression Illness (DCI).
+This problem does not normally occur on breathhold dives as the gas in the lungs will return to the volume it had at the start of the dive, and not expand further.